anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #exchangesfig_uc2_4 title="Enroll exchange" artwork-align="center"}

 As a second step of the interaction with the domain registrar, the Registrar-Agent SHALL supply the PER artifact(s) to the registrar via HTTP-over-TLS POST to the registrar endpoint at `/.well-known/brski/requestenroll`.
-The request body MUST contain one previously acquired PER artifact as defined in {{per-artifact}}.
+The request body MUST contain one previously acquired PER artifact as defined in {{per_artifact}}.
 In the request header, the Content-Type field MUST be set to `application/jose+json` and the Accept field SHOULD be set to `application/jose+json`.

-Note that this is different from the EST {{RFC7030}} endpoint used in BRSKI, as the PER artifact is signature-wrapped.
+Note that this is different from the EST {{!RFC7030}} endpoint used in BRSKI, as the PER artifact is signature-wrapped.
 Hence, upon receiving a PER artifact, the registrar MUST verify that

 * the PER was signed signed with the private key corresponding to the pledge EE certificate, which is contained in the JWS Protected Header of the PER.
 * the pledge identified by its EE certificate is accepted to join the domain after successful validation of the corresponding PVR.

-If the registrar is unable to process the request or validate the PVR, it SHOULD respond with an HTTP client error status code to the Registrar-Agent.
+If the registrar is unable to process the request or validate the PVR, it MUST respond with an HTTP client error status code to the Registrar-Agent.
 The following client error codes SHOULD be used:

 * TODO

-Otherwise, the registrar extracts the PKCS#10 Certificate Signing Request (CSR) inside the PER (see {{per-artifact}}) and uses the CSR to request a new pledge LDevID certificate from the domain Key Infrastructure.
+Otherwise, the registrar extracts the PKCS#10 Certificate Signing Request (CSR) inside the PER (see {{per_artifact}}) and uses the CSR to request a new pledge LDevID certificate from the domain Key Infrastructure.
 The exact interaction and exchanged data objects depends on the certificate management protocol used by the Key Infrastructure, and is out of scope for this document.

 A successful interaction with the Key Infrastrcutre will result in a pledge LDevID certificate.
-The registrar MUST reply to the Registrar-Agent with the Enroll-Response (Enroll-Resp) as defined in {{er-artifact}} in the body of a 200 OK response.
+The registrar MUST reply to the Registrar-Agent with the Enroll-Response (Enroll-Resp) as defined in {{er_artifact}} in the body of a 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/pkcs7-mime`.

-If the domain registrar is unable to return the Enroll-Resp, it SHOULD respond with an HTTP server error code.
+If the domain registrar is unable to return the Enroll-Resp, it MUST respond with an HTTP server error code to the Registrar-Agent.
 The following server error codes SHOULD be used:

 * TODO

 Note that while BRSKI-PRM targets the initial enrollment, re-enrollment may be supported in a similar way with the exception that the current pledge LDevID certificate is used instead of the IDevID certificate to sign the PER artifact (see also {{tper}}).
+Hence, there is no verification whether the pledge is accepted to join the domain, as the still valid LDevID certificate identifies the pledge as already accepted component of the domain.

 ### Request Artifact: Pledge Enroll-Request (PER)

-Identifical to the PER artifact defined in {{per-artifact}}.
+Identifical to the PER artifact defined in {{per_artifact}}.
 The Registrar-Agent MUST NOT modify PERs received from pledges.

-### Response Artifact: Registrar Enroll-Response (Enroll-Resp) {#er-artifact}
+### Response Artifact: Registrar Enroll-Response (Enroll-Resp) {#er_artifact}

-The Enroll-Response (Enroll-Resp) artifact SHALL be an authenticated self-contained object signed by the domain CA, containing a pledge LDevID certificate.
+The Enroll-Response (Enroll-Resp) artifact SHALL be an authenticated self-contained object signed by the domain owner, containing a pledge LDevID certificate.

-For this specification, the Enroll-Resp artifact MUST be a certs-only CMC Simple PKI Response (PKCS#7) as defined in {{Section 4.1 of !RFC5272}} (following EST {{RFC7030}}).
+For this specification, the Enroll-Resp artifact MUST be a certs-only CMC Simple PKI Response (PKCS#7) as defined in {{Section 4.1 of !RFC5272}} (following EST {{!RFC7030}}).
+Note that it only contains the pledge LDevID certificate, but not the certificate chain.
+The chain is provided with the CA certificates.

 ## Obtain CA Certificates {#obtain_cacerts}